 How many times have you started a weight loss program?
 If you started and are still sticking with it, good for you!
 You’re definitely in an elite minority.
-According to Psychology Today, even when people are faced with a major incentive such as losing weight and getting fit or dying, about 90 percent don’t make the necessary changes, or they start and don’t stick with it.
+According to Psychology Today, even when people are faced with a major incentive such as losing weight and getting fit versus dying, about 90 percent don’t make the necessary changes.
+Alternatively, many start but don’t stick with it.
 If you’re tired of feeling tired and wish your clothing was a few sizes smaller, you need more than another weight loss plan.
-Follow these weight loss tips to understand how to lose weight and make it part of your lifestyle.
+Follow these weight loss tips to understand how to make weight loss part of your lifestyle.

 Change Your Mind, Change Your Life

-Whether it’s on doctor’s orders, for an event like a wedding or class reunion or you just want to lose weight to look and feel better, you have to understand that weight loss success only comes when you change your mindset and your lifestyle.
-Don’t start with the thought that you only have to keep it up for 3 weeks, 4 months or any set time.
+Whether it’s on doctor’s orders, for an event like a wedding or class reunion, or you just want to lose weight to look and feel better, you have to understand that weight loss success only comes when you change your mindset and your lifestyle.
+Don’t start with the thought that you only have to keep it up for 3 weeks, 4 months, or any set time.
 According to HelpGuide.org, there’s no such thing as a quick fix that results in permanent weight loss.
-Yes, you’ll have to keep eating better.
+Yes, you’ll have to continue eating better for the rest of your life.
 No, you won’t reach a point where you can quit working out.
-It will all be worth it once you start seeing results.
+But trust us–it will all be worth it once you start seeing results.

 The Secret to Setting Goals

 You might have one big overall goal in mind when you start a weight loss plan, such as dropping two dress sizes or losing 50 pounds.
 Even when they need to happen, those numbers as goals are overwhelming.
 To make losing weight more manageable (and more likely), break up your overall goal into smaller, short-term goals.
 Aim to lose 4 to 5 pounds in the first four weeks, for example.
-That’s a goal that you can achieve and, according to the Centers for Disease Control and Prevention (CDC), accomplishing short-term goals will motivate you to stick with your weight loss program.
+That’s a goal that you can achieve and, according to the Centers for Disease Control and Prevention (CDC), accomplishing short-term goals is great motivation to stick with a weight loss program.
 Celebrate those small accomplishments, too.
 Treat yourself to that gadget you’ve been eyeing or a new outfit for the thinner, fitter you.
 Recognizing those accomplishments will encourage you to keep going.

 Take Your Time